 The School of Management seeks in its Dean a transformational leader with creative vision, extraordinary energy, integrity, and the personal qualities and professional profile to inspire and lead the School to new levels of excellence.
 The search committee understands that no single candidate may have all of the ideal qualifications, but prefers candidates with the following experience and abilities:

 Nominations and applications are now being accepted.
 Interested individuals should provide a curriculum vitae and an optional letter describing their interest in and qualifications for the position.
 All nominations and applications should be sent electronically via e-mail (Microsoft Word or PDF attachments strongly preferred) to:

-Dr. Gale D. Merseth, Vice President and Ms. Courtney Thomas,
+Dr. Gale D. Merseth, Vice President and Ms. Courtney Thomas, Associate

 Consultants to the Search Committee

 All materials and inquiries will be held in strict confidence until the final stages of the search, at which time the express permission of the finalists will be obtained before making their candidacy public.
 References will not be contacted without the prior knowledge and approval of the candidate.

 Compensation for this position is highly competitive.
 It is anticipated that the dean will begin service by the start of the 2016-17 academic year.
 Review of candidates will begin immediately and continue until a dean is appointed.

 The University at Buffalo is an equal opportunity/affirmative action employer dedicated to the goal of building a culturally diverse and pluralistic university community committed to teaching and working in a multicultural environment.
 Potential applicants who share this goal, including veterans and individuals with disabilities, are encouraged to apply.